Reference

 - prefix: string to match at the start of each key

-- remove: if True, strip prefix
+- remove: if True, strip prefix from keys in the returned dict;

 if False, keep original keys